Csemrkiran/github-campus-expert-application/README.md

 - **Best practices** - Guided me on Campus Expert application standards
 - **Technical workflow** - Assisted with git commands and repository management

-#### 📊 The Chat Log:
-The complete development process is documented in [`chat.md`](./chat.md), showing:
-- How I shared my authentic experiences and challenges
-- The collaborative refinement of my vision and action plan
-- The iterative enhancement process based on my real requirements
-- Transparent use of AI as a writing and organizational assistant

 #### ✅ Ethical AI Usage:
 This collaboration exemplifies the **ethical use of AI tools** in education and professional development:
 - **Authentic content** - All experiences, projects, and passion are genuinely mine
-- **Transparent process** - Full documentation of AI assistance
+- **Professional enhancement** - AI assisted in organizing and presenting my authentic story effectively
 - **Enhanced presentation** - AI helped present my authentic story more effectively
 - **Learning opportunity** - Demonstrated how students can leverage GitHub's tools responsibly

-> **"This application represents my authentic vision and experiences, enhanced through transparent collaboration with GitHub Copilot - showcasing exactly how I plan to teach students to use AI tools ethically and effectively."**
+> **"This application represents my authentic vision and experiences, enhanced through professional collaboration with GitHub Copilot - showcasing exactly how I plan to teach students to use AI tools ethically and effectively."**

 ---